CSIS-iLab/india-states/_states/madhya-pradesh.md

   secondary:
     image: "/uploads/states/madhya-pradesh-high-security-animal-disease-laboratory-equipment.jpg"
     credit: Dr. H. K. Pradhan, director of the High Security Animal Disease Laboratory, looks at equipment in his laboratory in Bhopal.
-The lab works mainly on developing quick and reliable methods of diagnosing exotic diseases so as to identify animals carrying those diseases and stop them from being imported.
 (AFP/AFP/Getty Images)
 ---

 Madhya Pradesh, India's second largest state by area, is seeking to build a reputation as one of the country's most dynamic states despite the steep challenges presented by a poor, largely agrarian and rural population.
 Led by a stable and vigorous government closely aligned with Prime Minister Modi, the state is seeking to attract foreign investment in agribusiness and manufacturing.